fassko/fassko.github.io/Content/blog/solidity-royalties-eip-2981.md

 ![Royalty per NFT](/assets/solidity-erc-721-royalties/royalty-per-nft.png)

-For the fee numerator, we are specifying it as a percentage without coma.
-It means that **1000** is qualent to **10%**.
+For the fee numerator, we are specifying it as a percentage without a coma.
+It means that **1000** is equivalent to **10%**.

 Now receiver will receive 10% from each resale on NFT marketplaces like OpenSea or Rarible.

 ### Setting royalties for all NFTs

 The most straightforward way to specify a royalty fee is to configure that for all the NFTs equally.
 To do that, we can call the `_setDefaultRoyalty` function when deploying the smart contract.
-We need to provide the royalty fee receiver and fee numerator similar to what we did per each NFT.
+We must provide the royalty fee receiver and fee numerator similar to what we did per each NFT.

 ```solidity
 constructor(address _receiver, uint96 feeNumerator)